dimsemenov/photoswipe-dynamic-caption-plugin/README.md

 - Check if there is more horizontal or vertical free space around the image.
 - If there is more free vertical space:
   - Set caption width to the width of the image
-  - Add `pswp__dynamic-caption--below` class, so size can also be adjusted via CSS.
+  - Add `pswp__dynamic-caption--below` class, so the size can also be adjusted via CSS.
   - Measure caption height.
-  - Check if caption will fit without any adjustments of image position.
+  - Check if the caption will fit without any adjustments to the image position.
     - If it does - just show the caption below the image.
-    - If it doesn't - reduce pan area height by the height of caption.
+    - If it doesn't - reduce the pan area height by the height of the caption.
 - If there is more horizontal space:
-  - Add `pswp__dynamic-caption--aside` class, so size can be adjusted via CSS.
+  - Add `pswp__dynamic-caption--aside` class, so the size can be adjusted via CSS.
   - Measure caption width.
   - Check if caption will fit on the right side without any adjustments of image position.
-    - If it does - just show the caption aside of the image.
+    - If it does - just show the caption aside from the image.
-    - If it doesn't - reduce pan area width by the width of caption.
+    - If it doesn't - reduce the pan area width by the width of the caption.

 If `mobileLayoutBreakpoint` requirements are met:

-  - Measure caption height when it occupies 100% width.
+  - Measure caption height when it occupies 100% of width.
   - Reduce pan area height to fit the caption below the image.
-  - Check amount of free horizontal space after the adjustment.
+  - Check the amount of free horizontal space after the adjustment.
   - If there is too much horizontal space (`mobileCaptionOverlapRatio`) - just overlap the caption and keep the image at the default position.

 ## Changelog